 Currently, the average high school senior only scores 48% on financial literacy exams—indicating a great opportunity for improvement.
 Teenagers often find financial education too complicated, uninteresting, or irrelevant to their lives—a clear sign that new approaches are needed to drive home those lessons.

 Something as simple as a savings account, which is secure and highly flexible, offers a safe way for children to learn about money management using tangible real-world outcomes.
-A high yield savings account, like the new OnPoint Savers Account, is one such account to teach your kids good financial habits and earn extra money.
+A high yield savings account for kids, like the new OnPoint Savers Account, is one such account to teach your kids good financial habits and earn extra money.

 Start with a foundation for good financial habits